estetsenko/qubership-maas/README.md

 For Rabbit vhosts rules are similar, more you can see in vhost registration [docs/rest_api.md](docs/rest_api.md#create-rabbit-virtual-host)

 # RabbitMQ/Kafka entities creation
-There are two approaches to create and manipulate entites in RabbitMQ and Kafka using MaaS.You can choose better suited for your case or even use both at the same time:
+There are two approaches to create and manipulate entities in RabbitMQ and Kafka using MaaS.You can choose better suited for your case or even use both at the same time:
 * declarative approach - suitable if you have static set of entities well-known on application deployment time.
-Big advantage is that it's mush simpler to declare entities in config file that write management code in Java/Go/Other lang via REST API.
+Big advantage is that it's much simpler to declare entities in config file that write management code in Java/Go/Other lang via REST API.
 How to use declarative approach is described [here](docs/declarative_approach.md).
 * dynamic/lazy - it's the only way for you if you don't know your entities set on deploy time.
 One of use cases is multitenant solutions.
 At the moment, use MaaS Rest API to manipulate your entities in runtime.
 Later core team plan to release MaaS client lib for Java and Go to simplify your life.

 ## Manual entities management restriction